szcompressor/next.szcompressor.github.io/content/en/meetings/kickoff.md

 ---

 Thank you for considering attending the FZ Kickoff Meeting!

+All slides for talks in the meeting can be found in this [shared folder](https://drive.google.com/drive/folders/1RyUrq8XNB2ZcXgecr63kk5hzK76WU7vp?usp=drive_link).

 Here is the schedule:

 + **8:30 AM** Welcome/intro/presentation of the schedule: 15 minutes